 Switching to a real food diet has eliminated our bouts with ear infections and stuffy noses (though Chamomile helps with those too!) but some things, like teething pain, can’t be fixed with healthy food!

-Adults can use Chamomile to improve sleep, to ease menstrual cramps, relieve headache and sooth frayed nerves.
+Adults can use Chamomile to improve sleep, to ease menstrual cramps, relieve headache and soothe frayed nerves.
 It is also great for the skin and can even naturally lighten hair.

 A homemade Chamomile tincture is incredibly easy to make and is my favorite baby gift for new parents.
 I take it to the hospital when I have a baby (mainly for me during labor!).